nodzu/eks-atlantis/README.md

 ### Deployment Steps

 The demo is set up to be a turn-key execution using `eks-atlantis-deploy.sh`.
 Running the script with the Docker container or directly is the only action needed on your part to complete the deploy.
-The steps being performed by the `eks-atlantis-deploy.sh' script are:
+The steps being performed by the `eks-atlantis-deploy.sh` script are:
 1. Terraform init/plan/apply.
 2. Awscli eks command to bring in config for kubectl (necessary for Kubernetes modules and Helm).
 3. Re-run Terraform plan/apply (non-interactive) to apply Kubernetes config maps.